dafny-lang/rfcs/0012-unicode-strings.md

 is much more complicated and locale-specific than the simple mathematical rules of common encodings like UTF-8 and UTF-16.
-This means a higher cost and risk of bugs in adding these concepts to the core definition of Dafny, and a much higher likelihood of having to change the language definition or implementation in future versions of Unicode.
+This means a higher cost and risk of bugs in adding these concepts to the core definition of Dafny, and a much higher likelihood of having to change the language definition or implementation to support future versions of Unicode.
 It would also mean `char` can no longer be represented as a single integer value, instead needing multiple scalar values in some cases, which would be a large a deep change to the encoding of `char` in the Boogie prelude and translator.